Akshaybagai52/Akshaybagai52/README.md

-- 👋 Hi, I’m @Akshaybagai52
+- 👋 Hi, I’m @Akshaybagai52.
-- 👀 I’m Web Developer
+- 👀 I’m Frontend Developer.
-- 🌱 I’m currently learning Backend
+- 🌱 I’m currently working as Reactjs Developer at BaselineIt Development.
-- 💞️ I’m looking to collaborate on front end design
+- 💞️ I’m looking to fix issues and giving code reviews.
-- 📫 How to reach me akshaybagai52@gmail.com
+- 📫 How to reach me akshaybagai52@gmail.com.

 <!---
 Akshaybagai52/Akshaybagai52 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.